Rahm Emanuel: 2011

 Emanuel carried the endorsements of both the city's major daily newspapers, the Chicago Tribune and the Chicago Sun-Times.
 Emanuel's mayoral campaign was the inspiration for a satirical Twitter account called MayorEmanuel, which received more than 43,000 followers, more popular than Emanuel's actual Twitter account.
 Emanuel announced on February 28 that if the author would reveal himself, he would donate $5,000 to the charity of the author's choice.
 When Chicago journalist Dan Sinker revealed himself, Emanuel donated the money to Young Chicago Authors, a community organization which helps young people with writing and publishing skills.

-Emanuel was elected on February 22, 2011, with 55% of the vote, and was sworn in as the 55th Mayor of Chicago on May 16, 2011, at the Pritzker Pavilion.
+Emanuel was elected on February 22, 2011, with 55% of the vote, and was sworn in as the 55th Mayor of Chicago on May 16, 2011, at the Pritzker Pavilion, becoming Chicago's first Jewish mayor.
 At his inauguration were outgoing Mayor Richard M. Daley, Vice President Joe Biden, Labor Secretary Hilda Solis, Treasury Secretary Timothy Geithner, former Mayor Jane Byrne, and William M. Daley, brother of the outgoing mayor and who would later serve as White House Chief of Staff.
-Emanuel was Chicago's first Jewish mayor.

 2015

 In August 2014, Chicago Tribune poll reported Emanuel had a 35% approval rating as mayor of Chicago.
 In 2015, Emanuel won 56 percent of the vote in the run-off election against Jesús "Chuy" García held on April 7, 2015.
 He had been hurt by sharp neighborhood criticism of his decision to shut down 50 public schools in black and Latino neighborhoods, and his installation of red light cameras, together with anger at the high level of gun violence on the streets.
 On the other hand, he was supported by the business community and most elements of the Democratic party.

-2016

-In February 2016, Chicago Tribune polls reported that Emanuel approval ratings had dropped to 27%, for his role as the Mayor of Chicago.

-The Chicago Tribune explained that this all-time low job approval record occured after the public largely had disapproved of Emanuel's handling of the Laquan McDonald police shooting video, and the majority of the polled Chicagoans had felt that he was not justified in withholding the video from the public.
-The Guardian newspaper had reported of a "steady barrage of “Resign Rahm” protests since November" and in response, Emanuel forced the resignation of Chicago’s police chief, Garry McCarthy, as well as generating a plan that promised to reform the city’s police department.